 Perhaps the point was to illustrate something about immovable forces and irresistible objects for that clash of ideas continues today.

 Lest modern sophisticates think themselves above such crude spectacles (monster truck rally anybody?), train crashes are still deliberately organized today; their purpose is to improve safety.

-In 2007, police organized a collision between a train and a car on a level crossing to educate people about the dangers of trying to outrun a locomotive.
+In 2007, police organized a collision between a train and a car on a level crossing to educate people about the dangers of trying to zig-zag through barriers.
 From the soundtrack of a video of the event it seems the safety message vanished under the excitement of watching metal getting bent.
 "Woohoo.
 Holy crow.
 That was amazing."

 - “Crush’s Locomotive Crash Was a Monster Smash.”
 J.R.
 Sanders, Wild West Magazine, March 2, 2010.

 - “Book of State Fair Images Celebrates Generations of Fun.”
 Dixie Reed, San Francisco Bee, February 8, 2010.

 - “Head-on Train Wreck Staged in 1913.”
 Harmon Jolley, The Chattanoogan, September 11, 2007.